oopshell/ADTs-algorithms-java/README.md

 # Data Structure in Java

-## 1. Stack
+## 1. List

-Java provides a built-in Stack class `java.util.Stack`, which can be used directly.
+A List is an ordered collection that allows duplicate elements.
+It provides control over where elements are inserted and can access elements by their index.